alex-kalanis/symfony-docker-lemp/README.md

 ### Required

-It is assumed you have Docker installed.
+It is assumed you have Docker installed and it can run commands as root.

 ---